RobinSchmidt/RobsClapStuff/ReadMe.md

 This is a library containing my first demo clap plugins.
 Yes - plugins in plural.
 The project also demonstrates how to put several plugins into a single library (i.e. .dll or .so or whatever).
 Currently, there's a gain and waveshaper plugin.
-If you are coming from VST and think "AGain", then you are exactly on the right track.
-I wanted to figure out the easiest way to create some first, GUI-less CLAP plugins similar in spirit to Steinberg's "AGain" example in the VST-SDK.
+If you are coming from VST2 and think "AGain", then you are exactly on the right track.
+I wanted to figure out the easiest way to create some first, GUI-less CLAP plugins similar in spirit to Steinberg's "AGain" example in the VST2-SDK.
 Such simple gain plugins are the audio-plugin equivalent to "Hello World" examples for programming in general.
 The main features from Steinberg's "AGain" example that I wanted to replicate are: